+Field Meaning

-Field Meaning Source Node Name The name of the node that was the source of the loopback test.
+Source Node Name The name of the node that was the source of the loopback test.

 The node name may be either a Prime 50 series host or an LTS300.
 For LTS300 devices that are not configured, the string "-unconfigured-" is displayed.

 Source LHC The LHC number that was the source of the loopback test on the source node.
-The LHC number is a number between $0 - 7$ , inclusive.
+The LHC number is a number between 0 - 7, inclusive.
 If the source node is an LTS300, the Source LHC field is not displayed.

 Source Address The network address of the device that was the source of the loopback test.
-The loopback test can be executed only over a LAN300 network; therefore the source device (either an LHC300 or LTS300) must have a network address.
-Source Loopback Layer The layer, at the Source Node Name, where the loopback test started from.
+The loopback test can be executed only over a LAN300 network; therefore the source device (either an

+LHC300 or LTS300) must have a network address.

+Source Loopback

+Layer

+The layer, at the Source Node Name, where the loopback test started from.
 The Source Loopback Layer can be either NMSR or NME.
 The NMSR layer signals that the loopback test started at the Network Management server on the source host.
-The NME layer signals that the loopback test started at the control- ler level (LHC or LTS) at the source node.
+The NME layer signals that the loopback test started at the controller level (LHC or LTS) at the source node.

+Destination Node

+Name

-Destination Node Name The name of the node that was the destination of the loopback test.
+The name of the node that was the destination of the loopback test.
 The node name may be either a Prime 50 series host or an LTS300.
 For LTS300 devices that are not configured, the string "-unconfigured-" is displayed.

 Destination LHC The LHC number that was the destination of the loopback test on the destination node.
 The LHC number is a number between 0 - 7, inclusive.
 If the destination node is an LTS300, the Destination LHC field is not displayed.

-Destination Address The network address of the device that was the destination of the loopback test.
-The loopback test can be executed only over a LAN300 network; therefore the destination device (either an LHC300 or LTS300) must have a network address.
-Destination LoopbackLayer The layer at the Destination Node Name where the loopback test was sent to and transposed back to the source node.
+the loopback test.
+The loopback test can be executed only over a LAN300 network; therefore the destination device (either an test was sent to and transposed back to the source node.
 The Destination Loopback Layer can be either NMSR or NME.
 The NMSR layer signals that the loopback test looped back at the Network Management server on the destination host.
 The NME layer signals that the loopback test looped back at the controller (LHC or LTS) level at the destination node.
-Lan Name The name of the LAN300 where the loopback test was per- formed.
-Test Results Shows the results of the loopback test determined at the source node.